 - Embryonic stem cells, (allogenic) harvested from embryonic tissues such as umbilical cords.
-These young stem cells are typically much more potent that autologous stem cells.
+These young stem cells (biological allograft) are typically much more potent that autologous stem cells.

-Therapies that utilize injected or infused stem cells include:
+Therapies that utilize injected or infused stem cells (biological allograft) include:

-Autoimmune disease – Infused by IV into your blood and/or IM injection into muscle
+Autoimmune disease – Stem Cells (biological allograft) infused by IV into blood and/or IM injection into muscle

-Degenerative Organs – Infused by IV into your blood and/or IM injection into muscle
+Degenerative Organs – Stem Cells (biological allograft) infused by IV into blood and/or IM injection into muscle

-Neuro & Neuro Muscular Disease – Infused by IV into your blood and/or IM injection into muscle
+Neuro & Neuro Muscular Disease – Stem Cells (biological allograft) infused by IV into blood and/or IM injection into muscle